• Skip to primary navigation

 Because words are powerful.

-As we saw on Sunday as we continued our series at CCC, The Best of You, the words of others create identities for us that are life-giving or negative.
+Words mark us.
+The words of others create identities for us that are life-giving or negative.

 We give so much power to the words of others.